How to Connect to Remote Databases Using SQL Management Studio

 If you encounter issues while connecting to the remote database, consider the following troubleshooting tips:

-- Verify Network Connectivity: Use the
+- Ping the Server: Use the

 Best Practices for Remote Database Connections